ermahendramishra/webapp/README.md

 terraform plan
 terraform apply

-it will create a ec2 vm in aws in which it automatically install docker and pull the nginxdemos/hello image After that it will create a container of that image which will run on port 80.
+It will create a ec2 vm in aws in which it automatically install docker and pull the nginxdemos/hello image After that it will create a container of that image which will run on port 80.
 This terraform code also create a security group in which it allow port 80 and 443.